CrowdHailer/raxx_kit/guides/interface-design-for-http-streaming.md

 Note in a `Raxx.Server` `handle_headers/2` is always called as soon as the request head has been read.
 Therefore the request passed to this callback will always have a boolean value for the body.

-A server can collapse the parts of a request into its cannoncial version.
+A server can collapse the parts of a request into its cannonical version.
 This could be done before executing any business logic in some cases.
 This might be the simplest solution for a JSON API where neither request or response is ever very large.

-This allows simple behaviour to have a simple implementation, without making working with stream harder.
+This allows simple behaviour to have a simple implementation, without making working with streams harder.

-A simple server where all the requests are collapsed before being handled could look like the following.
+A simple server where all the requests are collapsed before being handled could look like the following:

 ```elixir
 defmodule Raxx.SimpleServer do